-Students transferring credits from a non-accredited school will be required to take an End of Course (EOC) assessment to receive core credit in English, Math, Science, and Social Studies.
-The student will complete the End of Course (EOC) test within the first 5 days of the school semester/session.
-The test will be administered in the WVA Lab by the WVA staff.
-If the student receives a passing score (60%) on the Wickenburg End of Course (EOC) the student will receive the grade attained through the non-district online program.
-Otherwise, the course will transfer in as an elective credit.
+Students transferring credits from a non-accredited-program will be required to take an End of Course (EOC) assessment to receive core credit (English, Math, Science, Social Studies).
+The student will complete the End of Course (EOC) test.
+If a student receives a passing score (60%) on the Wickenburg End of Course test (EOC), the student will receive the grade obtained through the program.